ShawWan/digitalframeworks-summer2018/assignment2.md

 # Assignment 2
 Due date: July 18, 6 p.m.

 1. Although the number of journalists killed declined from 2016, that of female journalists reached the highest since 2009, according to a report by the Committee to Protect Journalists in 2017.
 The rate of victimized female journalists more than doubled.
 Why was 2017 especially a dangerous year for female journalists?
 Was it because women journalists were targeted because of their gender?
-I am curious about the biggest contributor of this situation.
+I am curious about the biggest contributor to this situation.

 2. A list of the things you want to know about any data point:
 * Year (Data needs to be collected from at least 16 and 17.
 18 can also be included),